 Fig 2.
-Modeling results using all parameters \with and without\ the snow cover parameter for ANN, SVM, and RF models experienced notable enhancements in predictive accuracy, particularly in terms of RMSE values.
-In contrast, although the Random Forest model showed a slight improvement in accuracy with the inclusion of snow cover, the decrease in R during testing suggests potential overfitting.
-Overall, the bar chart clearly depicts the benefits of incorporating the snow cover parameter compared to not using it, highlighting its significance in improving streamflow predictions.
+Modeling results using all parameters with and without the snow cover parameter for ANN, SVM, and RF models experienced notable enhancements in predictive accuracy, particularly in terms of RMSE values.
+In contrast, although the Random Forest model showed a slight improvement in accuracy with the inclusion of snow cover, the decrease in R2 during testing suggests potential overfitting.